openshift/enhancements/enhancements/builds/entitlements.md

 >has been stated that is not a concern for builds.
 Periodic checkpoints here could be prudent.
 > 5. There is also the general question of how entitlements are propagated for our managed service offerings?
 Reaching
 >out to the appropriate teams there to understand current capabilities/processes and building from there is needed.
+> 6. And after 4.5 epic planning it was made clear that a more general solution around entitlements, beyond just builds,
+>is desired.
+PM has the to-do to investigate, prioritize, and create/assign epics accordingly.
+Investigating in the
+>interim around build specific needs via this proposal has been deemed acceptable, but certainly a subsequent, broader
+>proposal may necessitate adjustments to this one.

 ## Summary